 This should be given prominent importance in your covid cleaning checklist.
 Always ensure that you stick to authoritative guidelines that are drafted out by regulatory global bodies like OSHA and CDC.
 Choose supplies that are not directly picked off the shelf, but looked for DfE approval or EPA registration.

-This way you’d reduce going for methods that are no longer a standard.
+This way you’d reduce going for methods that are no longer standard.
 By sticking to internationally approved procedures, you’d also ensure that proper quality is achieved with your disinfection services.

 6. Reassess the completed work

 All your efforts for covid cleaning boils down to how well you inspect your premises by comparing the items on your checklist with the results that you see in front of you.
 This way you’d leave no room for compromises in the quality you deliver with your cleaning efforts.